hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 Some DHCP clients may provide values in the Host Name option (option code 12) or FQDN option (option code 81) that contain undesirable characters.
-It is possible to configure kea-dhcp4 to sanitize these values.
-The most typical use case is ensuring that only characters that are permitted by RFC 1035 be included: A-Z, a-z, 0-9, and '-'.
+It is possible to configure ``kea-dhcp4`` to sanitize these values.
+The most typical use case is ensuring that only characters that are permitted by RFC 1035 be included: A-Z, a-z, 0-9, and "-".
 This may be accomplished with the following two parameters:

 -  ``hostname-char-set`` - a regular expression describing the invalid character set.
 This can be any valid, regular expression using POSIX extended expression syntax.
-Embedded nuls (0x00) will always be considered an invalid character to be replaced (or omitted).
+Embedded nulls (0x00) are always considered an invalid character to be replaced (or omitted).

 -  ``hostname-char-replacement`` - a string of zero or more characters with which to replace each invalid character in the host name.
-An empty string and will cause invalid characters to be OMITTED rather than replaced.
+An empty string causes invalid characters to be OMITTED rather than replaced.

 .. note::

     Starting with Kea 1.7.5, the default values are as follows:

     - "hostname-char-set": "[^A-Za-z0-9.-]",
     - "hostname-char-replacement": ""

-    This enables sanitizing and will omit any character that is not a letter,digit, hyphen, dot or nul.
+    This enables sanitizing and omits any character that is not a letter, digit, hyphen, dot, or null.

-The following configuration will replace anything other than a letter, digit, hyphen, or dot with the letter 'x':
+The following configuration replaces anything other than a letter, digit, hyphen, or dot with the letter 'x':
 ::

     "Dhcp4": {
         ...
         "hostname-char-set": "[^A-Za-z0-9.-]",
         "hostname-char-replacement": "x",
         ...
     }

 Thus, a client-supplied value of "myhost-$[123.org" would become "myhost-xx123.org".
 Sanitizing is performed only on the portion of the